Meet Our Team

 Neil holds a degree in Electronic Systems Engineering and is a Chartered Engineer with IET.
 His first computer was a BBC Micro which certainly dates him.
 A self-confessed propeller-head and nerd, he builds websites in his free time when he's not working for Salesforce.
 He is delighted to be able to offer these skills to Transforming Autism.

-Married with two grown-up sons, Neil is a dedicated rugby supporter and has not been known to miss a Wasps game.
+Married with two grown-up sons, Neil is a dedicated rugby supporter and has not been known to miss an England game.
 The Six Nations is his happiest time of year.

 Finance